 B. Copies of the ads as they appeared in print and online, and a list of where they appeared;

 C. A list of all the candidates who applied for the position, their institutional affiliations, and rank if applicable;

-D. A list of all personal contacts made by search committee members to enhance the diversity of the pool;
+D. A log of all personal contacts made by search committee members to enhance the diversity of the pool;

-E. A description of how the department met Wesleyan’s goal to increase faculty diversity within academic departments.
+E. A description of how the department/program met Wesleyan’s goal to increase faculty diversity.
 In particular, it must explain what specific actions the department or program took to increase the number of candidates from underrepresented groups within the pool of applicants, and it must include documentation of all personal contacts made by members of the search committee (letters, emails, and logs of phone or personal conversations).
-Also, if no candidates from underrepresented groups were shortlisted for a campus visit, the department must indicate the reason.
+Also, if no candidates from underrepresented groups were shortlisted for a campus visit, the department/program must indicate the reason.

 G. Supporting material for each candidate for whom a visit is requested (if not using PeopleAdmin):